 Mix it in a big bowl and find a place where messy play is a-OK.
 We took ours outside so the kids could get as messy as they wanted and be hosed down after.

 After a bunch of play, we divided our oobleck out into 4 different bowls and mixed in some coloring.
 I used liquid watercolors for ours, but food coloring would work just as well!

 I have done this a lot of times with my kids, but it always seems to amaze and excite them.
+It never gets old.
 The bigger kids remember it well, but my younger kids needed a chance to dig in and get messy.
 Its always fun to re-make the old classic science projects.

 If you make a big enough batch of it, you can even walk on it!!

 Just a heads up: you do not want to pour this down the drain.
 It will clog it up.